nextgraph-org/nextgraph-rs/ngone/README.md

 # nextgraph.one server (ngone)

 This server is used internally by NextGraph to redirect users to the right app server from web clients.
-You probably don't need this server in your infrastructure, even if you decide to self-host a broker under a domain name.
+You probably don't need this server in your infrastructure, even if you decide to self-host a broker under your own domain name.

 ## Install